KomodoPlatform/komodo-wallet-mobile/README.md

 ### Kotlin vs Flutter

 In Android Studio (3.6.2) the latest Kotlin plugin (1.3.71) doesn't work with Flutter “1.12.13+hotfix.7”.
 To fix it - [uninstall the latest Kotlin](https://github.com/flutter/flutter/issues/52077#issuecomment-600459786) - then the Kotlin version 1.3.61, bundled with the Android Studio, will reappear.

-## Flutter 1.22.2

-To upgrade your SDK and get the updated packages:

-    flutter version 1.22.2
-    flutter clean
-    flutter packages get

 ## Accessing the database